How do I add a Hum? Play

 How do I delete a Hum?
 Play

 In your library, swipe from right to left.
-Tap the delete button that appears.
+Tap the Move to Trash button that appears.

 So, wait.
 Hum lets you sing a melody into your phone and it converts it into music?
 Is it MIDI or something?
 Or is it more like Shazam?

 Nope.
 Hum doesn’t do any of those things.
 Hum combines note-taking and audio recording into a single app.
 Capture new ideas, filter through older ones and share with your bandmates or friends.
 So, while Hum will not transcribe a sound you hum into written music, it will make you a more organized and efficient songwriter.
 It only records what you sing into it to capture your melodic ideas.

 Will Hum be released for iPad, Android, Windows Phone, web, etc…?